MiSTer-devel/Atari800_MiSTer/README.md

 If a title does not load, you may want to try to switch the loader location in Atari memory (Standard - it sits at 0x700, Stack - it is located at the bottom of the stack area at 0x100).

 ### Classic Atari 800 mode
-When selecting OS-B in the Machine/BIOS menu option, the core works in the classic Atari 800 mode, and different memory layouts are available / activated.
+When selecting OS-B in the Machine/BIOS menu option, the core works in the classic Atari 800 mode (reset required to take effect), and different memory layouts are available / activated.
 Note that the 52KB memory layout is not compatible with the stock 800 OS-A/B system, it freezes the boot process.
 This is not a core bug, but an Atari 800 legacy.

 ### Differences from original version
 * Joystick/Paddle mode switched by joystick.
 Press **Paddle1/2** to switch to paddle mode (analog X/Y).
 Press **Fire** to switch to joystick mode (digital X/Y).